Dvogonen/cyclop_plus/README.md

 ###Words of Warning
 Use of the FW is completely on your own risk.
-You have to dismantle the googles to program the receiver with a so called ISP (alternativle called ICSP) programmer.
+You have to dismantle the googles to program the receiver with a so called ISP (alternatively called ICSP) programmer.
-It is naturally possible to destroy the receiver electronics if you connect VCC (the +3.3volt wire comming from the programmer) to the wrong pin.
+It is naturally possible to destroy the receiver electronics if you connect VCC (the +3.3 volt wire coming from the programmer) to the wrong pin.
 Other types of wiring errors will lead to the programmer not working, but will probably not destroy anything.
 Always double check that VCC is connected correctly before you turn on power.